CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 ## Task 2: Use GitHub Copilot to refactor the code

-1. Now, let's use the **Github Copilot Chat** feature to refactor the above code.
+1. Now, let's use the **GitHub Copilot Chat** feature to refactor the above code.

 1. Click on the **Chat** extension icon from the activity bar in the left navigation pane.
 This opens the GitHub Copilot Chat window into which the above code is to be **pasted**.

 1. Type the prompt `Refactor the code` at the end of the code and then press **enter**.

-1. The Github Copilot Chat will give the response as shown below.
+1. The GitHub Copilot Chat will give the response as shown below.

    ![](../media/refactored-code.png)